kyamagu/mexopencv/README.markdown

     import cv.*;
     result = filter2D(img, kern);     % no need to specify 'cv' after imported

-Note that some functions such as `cv.imread` overloads Matlab's builtin method when imported.
+Note that some functions such as `cv.imread` overload Matlab's builtin function when imported.
 Use the scoped name when you need to avoid name collision.

 Check a list of functions available by `help` command in matlab.